Dandd6541/safetravels/README.md

 # Safe Travels

 Safe Travels is an application built to help users travel safely with COVID-19 spreading quickly.
-This app allows a user to add a trip within depth descriptions on the travelers Trip.
-With that the traveler can also view the most up to date COVID-19 information any State and County of their desire.
-Lastly, as many people travel together, we gave the user the option to add a travel companion.
+This app allows a user to add a trip with in-depth descriptions on the traveler's 'Trip'.
+With that, the traveler can also view the most up to date COVID-19 information for any State and County of their desire.
+Lastly, as many people travel together, we gave the user the option to add 'travel buddies' for their trips.

 ## :camera_flash: Screenshots